svoop/aixm/README.md

 Partial implementation of the [Aeronautical Information Exchange Model (AIXM 4.5)](http://aixm.aero) and it's dialect [Open FlightMaps eXchange format (OFMX 0)](https://github.com/openflightmaps/ofmx) for Ruby.

-For now, only the parts needed to automize the AIP import of [Open Flightmaps](https://openflightmaps.org) are part of this gem.
+For now, only the parts needed to automize the AIP import of [open flightmaps](https://openflightmaps.org) are part of this gem.
 Most notably, the gem is only a builder for snapshot files and does not parse them.

 * [Homepage](https://github.com/svoop/aixm)
 * [API](http://www.rubydoc.info/gems/aixm)